Women's Fitness Over 50

 The Verdict

 Weight training should be the foundation.
 Cardio is a supplement.
-For women over 50, the ideal ratio is 3 strength sessions per week with daily walking and 1-2 moderate cardio sessions.
+For women over 50, the ideal ratio is 3 strength sessions per week with daily walking and 1 to 2 moderate cardio sessions.

 The Best of Both Worlds

-At Strong Republic, our semi-private training sessions with up to 6 people incorporate both strength and cardiovascular elements — so you get the benefits of both in efficient 45-minute sessions.
+At Strong Republic, our semi-private training sessions with up to 6 people incorporate both strength and cardiovascular elements in efficient 45-minute sessions.
 Our personal trainers for women design programs that balance these elements specifically for your body and goals.
+We train at studios in Palm Desert, La Quinta, and Palm Springs, and our 14-Day Jump Start is a great way to experience it firsthand.
+You can also read what our members say about their results.
+Find the best gym for women in La Quinta, Palm Desert, Palm Springs, or see our Coachella Valley guide.
+Also read our nutrition tips over 40.

 Ready To Get Strong?